MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockTriggers/minecraftBlock_on_step_off.md

 # Block Documentation - minecraft:on_step_off

-`minecraft:on_step_off` is an Event Trigger for when an actor steps off the block.
+`minecraft:on_step_off` is an Event Trigger for when an entity steps off the block.

 ## Parameters